Skip to content

 When this approach fits

 If your practice is losing leads to voicemail and you want to see what a recovery system looks like, start with an AI follow-up audit.
-The gap between missed and recovered is usually larger than anyone expects.
+The gap between missed and recovered is usually larger than anyone expects, and it almost always traces back to the lead follow-up problem rather than the ads.